amiryusupov/frontend_cheatsheet/README.md

 #### 3. React Context Api

-I have explained about it below
+I have explained about it above

 ---